jodaiber/Annotated-WikiExtractor/README.md

 * `id`: Wikipedia/DBPedia article name
 * `label`: the label of the link in the text (what part of the text was linked)

+## Usage

+As this is only an extention of the orgininal WikiExtractor, the usage is more or less the same.

+	$ python annotated_wikiextractor.py --help
+	Annotated Wikipedia Extractor:
+	Extracts and cleans text from Wikipedia database dump and stores output in a number of files of similar size in a given directory.
+Each file contains several documents in JSON format (one document per line) with additional annotations for the links in the article.

+	Usage:
+	  annotated_wikiextractor.py [options]

+	Options:
+	  -k, --keep-anchors    : do not drop annotations for anchor links (e.g. Anarchism#gender) -c, --compress        : compress output files using bzip2 algorithm -b ..., --bytes=...   : put specified bytes per output file (500K by default) -o ..., --output=...  : place output files in specified directory (current directory by default)
+	  --help                : display this help and exit --usage               : display script usage